 Rename the account as Owner’s equity.
 Add an account code if desired.
 Click Update when finished.

-Your chart of accounts will now show the new name, with the original, default name below in gray, revealing the automatic origin of the account.
+Your chart of accounts will now show the new name, with the original, default name in gray strike-through text, revealing the automatic origin of the account:

 Your Balance Sheet will show a very straightforward equity account structure: